 The Hair Growth Cycle

-Each hair follicle is independent and goes through the growth cycle at different times, otherwise all your hair would fall out at once.
-Instead, you only shed a certain number of hairs a day – up to 80 hairs on a healthy head of hair.
+Each hair follicle is independent and goes through the growth cycle at different times — otherwise all your hair would fall out at once!
+Instead, you only shed a certain number of hairs a day – 80 to 100 hairs on a healthy head of hair.

-Hair loss, hair thinning and problems with hair growth occur when your growth cycle is disrupted.
+Hair loss, hair thinning and problems with hair growth may occur when your growth cycle is disrupted.
 This can be triggered by conditions such as metabolic imbalances, illness or improper nutrition.

-If your hair growth cycle is constantly challenged, or not supported, you may find that your hair won’t grow as long as it used to.
-This is because your hairs are never allowed to stay in the anagen (growing) phase long enough for your hairs to reach the desired length.
+If your hair growth cycle is constantly challenged, or not supported with good nutrition, you may find that your hair will not grow as long as it used to.
+This is because your hairs are never allowed to stay in the anagen phase long enough to reach the desired length.

 If you are worried about any hair or scalp issue, our Clinics in London and New York specialise in all aspects of hair and scalp health, and will be happy to welcome you.